© Storm Genevieve Black 2015. All Rights Reserved

 to this common wisdom, some have also claimed that mandrake can be useful as a purgative.

 Magical Properties: Protection, Fertility, Love.

-Crystal of the Month: Calcite
+Mineral of the Month: Uranium

 Skill and effort.
 Prudence.
 A new job, and the chance to develop new talents.
 Development and potential.
 A hobby could be turned into a profitable business.
 You rapidly pick up new skills, if used correctly they will advance your career.
 Effort and hard work.
 Possibly and apprenticeship.
 You may receive a small windfall.
 Friendships will be good.
 You may wish to train others in your skills.